COVID-19 pandemic in Bangladesh: Vaccine trials and vaccinations

 On 21 June 2020, China invited Bangladesh to get priority access to a COVID-19 vaccine once it is developed.
 On 26 June 2020, the Chinese government announced that they might perform second-phase clinical trials of the vaccine in Bangladesh.

 The Chinese government also believed that the coronavirus vaccine, if developed, might be given to Bangladesh by August as the priority.

 In July 2020, Sinovac Biotech was given approval by the Bangladesh Medical Research Council to begin a third-phase trial of a potential COVID-19 vaccine (now known as CoronaVac) at the International Centre for Diarrhoeal Disease Research, Bangladesh.
 The Bangladesh government later decided to cancel the trial of the vaccine.

 On 2 July 2020, A Bangladeshi private pharmaceutical company Globe Biotech Limited announced to be the first company from Bangladesh to have a COVID-19 vaccine under development.
-The lone Bangladeshi company actually developed three COVID-19 vaccine candidates with different technologies.
+The lone Bangladeshi company developed three COVID-19 vaccine candidates with different technologies.
 The company named the mRNA based vaccine as Bangavax, which was initially called Bancovid.
-Globe Biotech took all the necessary steps from December 2020 to January 2021 to get the permission for ethical approval to conduct the first clinical trial of Bangavax, which also got listed in the 'Draft landscape and tracker of COVID-19 candidate vaccines' by the World Health Organization (WHO).
+Globe Biotech took the necessary steps from December 2020 to January 2021 to get the permission for ethical approval to conduct the first clinical trial of Bangavax, which also got listed in the 'Draft landscape and tracker of COVID-19 candidate vaccines' by the World Health Organization (WHO).

 On 5 November 2020, a tripartite agreement was signed between the government of Bangladesh, the Serum Institute of India, and Beximco Pharma of Bangladesh.
 Under the agreement Bangladesh ordered 30 million doses of Oxford–AstraZeneca vaccine from Serum through Beximco for $4 per shot.
-On the other hand, Indian government has given 3.2 million doses to Bangladesh as a gift which were also produced by Serum.
+The Indian government also gave 3.2 million doses to Bangladesh as a gift which were also produced by Serum.
 But Serum supplied only 7 million doses from the tripartite agreement in the first two months of the year.
-Bangladesh was supposed to receive 5 million doses per month but not received shipments in March and April.
+Bangladesh was supposed to receive 5 million doses per month, but did not receive shipments in March and April.
 As a result, rollout of vaccine has been disrupted by supply shortfalls.
-Most people who have received the first dose are not getting the second dose on time.
+Most people who received the first dose were not getting the second dose on time.
 Not getting the second dose at the right time is likely to reduce the effectiveness of the vaccination program.
 In addition, several citizens of Bangladesh have expressed doubts about its effectiveness and safety.
-Bangladesh is looking for alternative vaccine sources because India isn't supplying the vaccine according to the timeline of the deal.
+Bangladesh sought alternative vaccine sources, fearing that India could run out of vaccine supply.

-On 28 April 2021 Govt. approves the proposal of local production of Russian Sputnik V, Chinese Sinopharm BIBP vaccines.
+On 28 April 2021 the Government approved the proposal of local production of Russian Sputnik V, Chinese Sinopharm BIBP vaccines.

-Bangladesh regulatory body approves the emergency use of Sputnik V on 27 April and the Sinopharm BIBP vaccine on 29 April.
+Bangladesh regulatory body approved the emergency use of Sputnik V on 27 April and the Sinopharm BIBP vaccine on 29 April.